 - Upload work projects, such as presentations, videos, or special fundraising campaigns.

-- Be generous with endorsing the skills of others as endorsements are often reciprocated.
+- Be generous with endorsing the skills of current or previous co-workers and colleagues.

 - Follow your nonprofit’s LinkedIn Page as well as the pages of important partners and funders.